-Q: Is getting a credit card at the age of 18 even possible?
-I have no credit history.
+Q: Is it possible to qualify for a credit card at my age?
+I’m only 18 have no credit history.

 Are you a college student?